Am I a carer?

 - help them with their budgeting and finances

-- make sure they take their medication at the right time
+- make sure they take their medication at the right time and/or help them to take their medication

-- provide regular and ongoing support.
+- provide emotional and/or practical support.

 The person you look after could be your partner, friend, neighbour or family member and you might just think of it as part of your relationship.